 Speaking of night markets, I have written a post on all of the reasons I love the Richmond Night Market.
 The largest night market in North America, it receives over one million visitors annually.
 But from the stalls to the FOOD to the entertainment, I highly recommend checking it out if you visit Vancouver in summer.
 The hardest choice every time is deciding what to eat, but my favourite dessert will always be bubble waffles (with ice cream).

-Gastown is my favourite neighbour to visit in Vancouver at night, when the street lamps are switched on and the fairy lights twinkle in the trees.
+Gastown is my favourite neighbourhood to visit in Vancouver at night, when the street lamps are switched on and the fairy lights twinkle in the trees.
 The cobblestoned and historic neighbourhood is home to a lot of fantastic dining options.
 For my 28th birthday, we did dinner at Tacofino, followed by fishbowl cocktails and dessert at Steamworks.
 I also did Tuesday night trivia at Lamplighter for my goodbye party.
 Another night we did barbecue at Peckinpah and dessert at Soft Peaks.
 All of these are winning combos.

 Looking for a tour?
 Check out this Gastown Night Photography option.

 Now, I’m not exactly a know-it-all when it comes to the Vancouver nightclub scene.
 However, I did write about the city’s best nightclubs for The Culture Trip.
 Although I’ve been clubbing in the city a few times, I’ve always stuck to my my friends and I’s favourite: Junction.
 It plays the best music – a perfect mix of old school and current hits.

 I am not an avid sports viewer.
 I love NRL in Australia, but tried to watch American football and thought it was as boring as cricket.
 Nonetheless, I got free tickets to a Canucks hockey game when I worked at Rogers Arena and really enjoyed it.
 It was fast paced and a lot of fun.
 I also received a free ticket to see the Canadians play a baseball game with friends before I left and I didn’t mind that either.
 Vancouver has national soccer and football teams as well, if that’s more your cup of tea.